leancodepl/leanpipe/docs/specs/LeanCodePipeProtocol.md

 This document describes necessary steps to perform by the Client in order to receive Notifications related to the particular Topic Instance of interest, on the Topic specified by the Publisher Instance.
 The first step is always establishing a Connection and all other steps are performed as the SignalR invocations on the singular established Connection.

-In the LeanPipe protocol, the following types of invocations may be issued:
+In the LeanCode Pipe protocol, the following types of invocations may be issued:

 | Invocation name      | Issuer    | Description                                                                                                                |
 |----------------------|-----------|----------------------------------------------------------------------------------------------------------------------------|